Undergraduate Course: Architectural Design: Explorations (ARCH10001)

 ||During weekly tutorials, aural feedback is delivered by the tutors.
 The two reviews per semester offer an opportunity for additional aural feedback by tutors and other critics.
 In the second half of the semester, tutors provide written formative feedback on performance, and an additional written feedback is provided at the end of the semester after conclusion and examination.

 On completion of this course, the student will be able to:

 - Demonstrate ability to adhere to a design methodology that builds on the conceptual framework and key theoretical, cultural, and representational concerns outlined in the project brief.

-- Knowledge of the ways in which research and analysis of context, program and construction inform architectural design and the ability to synthesize these concerns to develop a coherent architectural proposal.
+- Demonstrate knowledge of the ways in which research and analysis of context, program and construction inform architectural design and the ability to synthesize these concerns to develop a coherent architectural proposal.

-- Ability to communicate research findings and design proposals using appropriate and varied modes of visual, verbal and written production.
+- Demonstrate ability to communicate research findings and design proposals using appropriate and varied modes of visual, verbal and written production.